Attention: Here be dragons

 COLOR = texture(TEXTURE, UV);

 Similarly, if a normal map is used in the CanvasTexture, Godot uses it by default and assigns its value to the built-in NORMAL variable.
 If you are using a normal map meant for use in 3D, it will appear inverted.
-In order to use it in your shader, you must assign it to the NORMALMAP property.
+In order to use it in your shader, you must assign it to the NORMAL_MAP property.
 Godot will handle converting it for use in 2D and overwriting NORMAL.

-NORMALMAP = texture(NORMAL_TEXTURE, UV).rgb;
+NORMAL_MAP = texture(NORMAL_TEXTURE, UV).rgb;

 Intégré